TYPO3-svn-archive/advancedform/README.txt

 *** radioWrap (stdWrap) now wraps the radion button and its label
 *** radioLabelWrap (stdWrap) new property for wrapping the label of a radio button
-*** "radio_id" new value available inside radioLabelWrap for using inside the "for" attribute of the <label> tag
+*** "radio_id" new value available inside radioLabelWrap for using inside the "for" attribute of the <label> tag ** allow the use of type-specific stdWrap configurations:
+*** e.g. for a submit button, SUBMIT.fieldWrap will be used if defined, else fieldWrap is used.
+Same for labelWrap

 - Additional libraries